 Of course, they require surgical intervention and must be studied very precisely to determine which part of the breast should be augmented, which in particular tend to be the whole periphery and the lower section.
 This augmentation is performed via the insertion of prostheses.
 The areola must also be reduced and the protruding part of the gland must be repositioned.
 In some cases, we use fat graft prostheses to correct different scars that can be left by the previous submammary furrow.

-We consider that the most correct approach is the periareolar approach, since action must almost always have to betaken on the areola, whether to reduce or avoiding the herniation of the gland.
+We consider that the most correct approach is the periareolar approach, since in most cases, the areola has to be acted upon, whether to reduce it, or avoid the herniation of the gland.
 Therefore, the part of the areola can be corrected and the breast prosthesis inserted to fill the lower part of the breast.

-Sometimes the gland can be remodeled if it is sufficiently large and to correct both the herniations of the areola and the redistribution of the gland without putting a prosthesis in place by dividing the existing gland in radiuses.
-However, the most common situation is one where a breast implant is required to give the bottom of the breast (where there is the greatest need for an increase in volume) more volume.
+Sometimes it is possible to remodel the gland, if it has enough volume, and correct both the herniation of the areola and redistribution of the gland without placing prostheses by dividing the existing gland into radiuses.
+But in most cases there is a need of breast implant, In order to give more volume to the lower part of the breast where it is essential.